Liraglutide (GLP-1) (3mg)

 Description

-Liraglutide (GLP-1) is a chemical peptide, otherwise known as Glucagon Like Peptide – 1.
-It is a peptide hormone that occurs naturally, containing roughly 30 -31 amino acids.
-It appears to function primarily in lowering blood glucose levels by naturally acting on beta cells of the Islet of Langerhans to produce insulin.
-Its apparent functions are not limited to blood glucose reduction, it may also act on the gastrointestinal system (GIT), cardiovascular system, and brain.
-It also has a potential function in fat tissues, muscle tissues, bone, liver, lungs, and kidneys.
+Liraglutide is a chemical peptide, which belongs to the class of glucagon-like peptide-1 receptor agonists (GLP-1RAs).
+It mimics the GLP-1 peptide hormone that occurs naturally, containing 31 amino acids in its active form.
+Specifically, Liraglutide appears to exert a 97% similarity to the active form of GLP-1.
+It appears to function primarily in lowering blood glucose levels through activation on beta cells of the Islet of Langerhans to produce insulin.
+Its apparent functions may not be limited to blood glucose reduction, it may also act on the gastrointestinal tract (GIT), cardiovascular system, and brain.
+It has also been researched for potential function within fat tissues, muscle tissues, bone, liver, lungs, and kidneys.

 Specifications